jay-ramani/Video-Tagger/README.md

 ## Options
 The only option supported currently is to report the percentage of completion: `--percentage-completion`, or simply: `-p`.
 This comes handy when tagging a large number of files recursively (either with the right-click 'Send To' option, or through the command line).

-You might want to skip this option if you'd like the script to execute a bit faster.
+You might want to skip this option if you'd like the script to execute faster.

 ## Reporting a Summary
 At the end of its execution, the script presents a summary of files probed, tagged, failures (if any) and time taken.
 Again, this comes in handy when dealing with a large number of files.